 Material cost is the value of goods and services that have to be procured as part of the project.
 What items go into this category really depends on the industry and type of the project.

 Very often projects require investments in buildings, machinery, software or other items.
 An investment is shown on the balance sheet and it is depreciated over a number of years.
 You have to discuss the numbers with your accounting department, as they have to make sure the investment is correctly accounted for on the financial statements.

 Read more on how to create a project budget.

 Step 8: Hold a project kick-off meeting

 The best way to inform everbody involved is through a kick-off meeting.
-These are the meetings you schedule at the beginning of every project to present the project timeline, goal and all the organizational matters, like who is involved, where does the project take place, how often you hold update meetings, your communication plan etc.
+These are the meetings you schedule at the beginning of every project to present the project timeline, goal and all the organizational matters, like who is involved, where does the project take place, how often you hold update meetings, your project communication plan etc.

 Usually there is a wider audience that should know about your project.

 Prepare a set of slides which you can send out for such purposes, along with a note saying: If you have any questions, please contact me.

 Step 9: Don’t forget the organizational stuff